 In this event the trace should be continued and action taken as appropriate.
-Review by Obstetric Registrar or Consultant on call.
+Review by Band 7 or ST6 and above.

 7.9 High frequency sinusoidal rhythm

 Sinusoidal FHR patterns are associated with either severe fetal anaemia or severe/prolonged fetal hypoxia with acidosis and are associated with poor fetal outcomes.